joeseibel/codegen-demo/README.md

 </Shared_Library_API>
 ```

-7. Edit the file mydemo_PartitionOS/Makefile.vars and make sure it looks like this
+* Edit the file mydemo_PartitionOS/Makefile.vars and add *apexComponent.o* to *SSL_OBJS*:
 ```
 SSL_OBJS += vThreadsComponent.o apexComponent.o
 ```
+* Right click on *mydemo* and select *Build Project*.

 # Run with VxWorks
+1. Switch to the *Advanced Device Development* perspective.
-1. Click on Target -> New Connection
+2. In the main menu, Click on Target -> New Connection
-2. Select Simulator
+3. Select *VxWorks 653* -> *Wind River VxWorks 653 Simulator Connection*.
-3. Select Customer Simulator.
+4. Select Customer Simulator.
-4. Choose the file boot.txt at the root of your project.
+5. Choose the file boot.txt at the root of your project.
 If the file is not available, try
    to rebuild the project.
-5. Continue the wizard until the end
+6. Continue the wizard until the end.
+After finishing the wizard, the simulator will automatically run.
-6 In the remote system window, select the simulator and run it.
+7. To run the simulation again, in the remote system view, select the simulator and click on the *Connect* button.

 # Integrate generated code with DeOS